Hibernia Bank Building (San Francisco)

-The Hibernia Bank, headquartered in San Francisco, California, was founded in April 1859 as the Hibernia Savings and Loan Society.
-In 1892, the company built a Beaux-Arts headquarters at 1 Jones Street at the corner of McAllister and Market Streets, designed by Albert Pissis.
-Slightly damaged in the 1906 earthquake and fire, it re-opened again just five weeks after the calamity; Pissis designed an addition to the building in 1908.
+The Hibernia Bank Building is a Beaux-Arts former bank building at 1 Jones Street, at the corner of McAllister and Market Streets, in San Francisco, California.
+It was built in 1892 as the headquarters of the Hibernia Savings and Loan Society and designed by Albert Pissis.
+Slightly damaged in the 1906 earthquake and fire, it re-opened again just five weeks after the calamity.
+Pissis designed an addition to the building in 1908.

 The bank left the building in 1985, and, after a brief period in which it was used by the San Francisco Police Department, the building was vacant for decades, until it was restored and renovated in 2016.
 As of 2017, the building, re-branded as "The Hibernia", is being subdivided for leasing to tenants who need less than the building's overall 42000 sqft of space.

 The Hibernia Bank Building is a designated San Francisco landmark.